android/ndk-samples/hello-libs/README.md

-# hello-libs
+# Pre-compiled Libraries

-hello-libs is a sample that shows you how to use pre-compiled 3rd party C/C++ libraries in your app.
+This sample shows you how to use pre-compiled 3rd party C/C++ libraries in your app.

 ## Introduction